asims567/CHD-Race-and-Sex-Analysis/README.md

 🔬 Methodology

 - Model Type: Binomial Logistic Regression (Bivariate)
-- Dependent Variable: CHD Status (0 = Absent, 1 = Present)
+- Dependent Variable: CHD Status ($0$ = Absent, $1$ = Present)
-- Factor: Sex (Reference Level: Male, No CHD)
+- Factor: Sex (Reference Level: Male)
-- Model Fit: The model is statistically significant (\chi^2 = 16.3, p < .001), with a McFadden’s R^2 of 0.118.
+- Model Fit: The model is statistically significant ($\chi^2 = 16.3, p < .001$), with a McFadden’s $R^2$ of $0.118$.

 📊 Key Findings: Reduced Odds in Females

-- The model provides a statistically significant negative estimate for the Female group (p < .001), indicating a lower likelihood of disease compared to the male baseline.
+- The model provides a statistically significant negative estimate for the Female group ($p < .001$), indicating a lower likelihood of disease compared to the male baseline.

-- Odds Ratio (OR): 0.184; Interpretation: The odds of a female having CHD are 0.184 times (or approximately $81.6\%$ lower than) the odds of a male having CHD.
+- Odds Ratio (OR): 0.184Interpretation: The odds of a female having CHD are $0.184$ times (or approximately $81.6\%$ lower than) the odds of a male having CHD.

-- (Intercept): The intercept OR of 2.00 indicates that for the reference group (Males), the odds of having CHD are 2:1 (meaning they are twice as likely to have the disease as not to have it in this specific sample).Confidence Interval: The $95\%$ CI for the OR is [0.078, 0.434], which does not cross 1.0, confirming a robust statistical effect.
+- Baseline Odds (Intercept): The intercept $OR$ of $2.00$ indicates that for the reference group (Males), the odds of having CHD are $2:1$ (meaning they are twice as likely to have the disease as not to have it in this specific sample).
+- Confidence Interval: The $95\%$ CI for the $OR$ is $[0.078, 0.434]$, which does not cross $1.0$, confirming a robust statistical effect.

--   📝 Statistical InsightIt is important to note that an Odds Ratio of 0.184 is the mathematical reciprocal of the $5.43$ $OR$ found when Males were compared to Females (1 / 5.43 = approx 0.184).
-This demonstrates internal consistency in the data: while males have 5.4 times the risk of females, females have roughly 1/5th the risk of males.
+📝 Statistical InsightIt is important to note that an Odds Ratio of $0.184$ is the mathematical reciprocal of the $5.43$ $OR$ found when Males were compared to Females ($1 / 5.43 \approx 0.184$).
+This demonstrates internal consistency in the data: while males have $5.4\times$ the risk of females, females have roughly $1/5$th the risk of males.